Washington Air Route Traffic Control Center

-Washington Air Route Traffic Control Center (ZDC) is an Area Control Center operated by the Federal Aviation Administration and located at Lawson Rd SE, Leesburg, Virginia, United States.
+Washington Air Route Traffic Control Center (ZDC) (radio communications, "Washington Center") is an Area Control Center operated by the Federal Aviation Administration and located at Lawson Rd SE, Leesburg, Virginia, United States.
 The primary responsibility of ZDC is the separation of airplane flights and the expedited sequencing of arrivals and departures along STARs (Standard Terminal Arrival Routes) and SIDs (Standard Instrument Departures) for the Washington-Baltimore Metropolitan Area, the New York Metropolitan Area, and Philadelphia among many other areas.

-Washington Center is the second busiest (after Atlanta) ARTCC in the United States.
-Between January 1, 2017 and December 31, 2017, Washington Center handled 2,554,410 aircraft operations.
+Washington Center is the fourth busiest ARTCC in the United States.
+In 2024, Washington Center handled 2,468,399 aircraft operations.
 The Washington ARTCC covers 165000 sqmi of airspace that includes airports in Maryland, Pennsylvania, West Virginia, Delaware, New Jersey, Virginia, and North Carolina.

 Basic breakdown of sectors

 ZDC is divided into 8 areas, numbered 1 through 8, that make up 46 sectors.
 They are mainly broken down into low altitude, intermediate, high altitude and Super High Altitude sectors.
 There are 18 low sectors, 14 high sectors, 5 super high sectors and 4 various other type sectors, including 1 high/low altitude sector and 3 intermediate altitude sectors.